Inflation in Europe falls to 2.4% as interest rates pack a punch. But the economy has stalled

 Relief on their bills is at risk after a court ruling upended Germany's spending plan and left the government scrambling to fill a 60 billion-euro (more than $65 billion) hole.

+In the U.S., the Federal Reserve's preferred inflation measure fell to an annual rate of 3% in October from 3.4% in September.
+The Fed is expected to keep its key rate unchanged when it meets in two weeks.

-Meanwhile, the larger eurozone economy has stalled this year, even shrinking 0.1% in the July-to-September quarter, according to Eurostat.
-On Wednesday, the OECD projected that the full year's muted growth of 0.6% would rise only to 0.9% in 2024.
+Meanwhile, with rates high in the eurozone, the economy has stalled this year, even shrinking 0.1% in the July-to-September quarter, according to Eurostat.
+On Wednesday, the Organization for Economic Cooperation and Development projected that the full year's muted growth of 0.6% would rise only to 0.9% in 2024.

 “With a weakening economic outlook and disinflation, rate hikes should be off the table at the December meeting,” Carsten Brzeski, global head of macro at ING bank, said about the ECB, whose key rate has hit a record-high 4%.